Scaling limits of random planar maps with a unique large face: Proof of Theorem 1.1

-To complete the proof of Theorem \ref{th:main} we construct the following correspondence between $((M_n,\rho_n),(2(1-\mean)n)^{-1/2}d_n)$ and \\ $((M^\star_n,\rho^\star_n),(2(1-\mean)n)^{-1/2}d_n^\star)$:
+To complete the proof of Theorem~\ref{th:main}, we construct the following correspondence between $((M_n,\rho_n),(2(1-\mean)n)^{-1/2}d_n)$ and $((M^\star_n,\rho^\star_n),(2(1-\mean)n)^{-1/2}d_n^\star)$:

-with $\pi_n$ the same as in the proof of Theorem \ref{th:inv}.
+with $\pi_n$ the same as in the proof of Theorem~\ref{th:inv}.
 We then show that the distortion of this correspondence converges to zero in probability.
-Recall the definition of $\tau_{n,i}$ in Section \ref{s:anotherb}.
-We have the following estimate \begin {lemma} For any mobile $\theta_n = (\tau_n,\ell_n)$ it holds that
+Recall the definition of $\tau_{n,i}$ in Section~\ref{s:anotherb}.
+We have the following estimate.